Against the Tyranny of Pure States in Quantum Theory: Pure States in Quantum Mechanics

-As a consequence, depending on the choice of the basis, a pure state might also yield uncertain results.
-Indeterminate or potential properties pertaining to superposed states might, or might not become actualized in a future instant of time; they are {\it uncertain} properties which cannot be considered as elements of physical reality (in the EPR sense \cite{EPR}) nor interpreted in terms of ignorance (see e.g., \cite{Smets05}).
-Asher Peres explains this important point in the following manner:

-\begin{quotation} { ``According to quantum theory, we have a choice between different, mutually incompatible tests.
+As it is well known, such superposed states yield uncertain results.
+Indeterminate or potential properties pertaining to superposed states might or might not become actualized in a future instant of time.
+These properties are regarded in the orthodox literature as being {\it uncertain} and thus, cannot be considered as elements of physical reality (in the EPR sense \cite{EPR}) nor interpreted in terms of ignorance.
+Asher Peres explains this important point in the following manner: \begin{quotation} { ``According to quantum theory, we have a choice between different, mutually incompatible tests.
 For example, we may orient the Stern-Gerlach magnet in any direction we please.
 Why then is such a Stern-Gerlach test called complete?
 The reason can be stated as the following postulate:

 {\bf A. Statistical determinism.} {\it If a quantum system is prepared in such a way that it certainly yields a predictable outcome in a specified maximal test, the various outcomes of {\bf any} other test have definite {\bf probabilities.} In particular, these probabilities do not depend on the details of the procedure used for preparing the quantum system, so that it yields a specific outcome in the given maximal test.
 A system prepared in such a way is said to be in a {\bf pure} state.}'' \cite[p.
 66]{Peres02}} \end{quotation}